-CITY AND BOROUGH OF SITKA Minutes - Draft City and Borough Assembly Mayor Matthew Hunter Deputy Mayor Bob Potrzuski Vice-Deputy Mayor Steven Eisenbeisz Tristan Guevin, Kevin Knox Aaron Bean, and Aaron Swanson Interim Municipal Administrator: Phillip Messina Municipal Attorney: Brian Hanson Municipal Clerk: Sara Peterson Tuesday, July 11, 2017 6:00 PM Assembly Chambers Records and the second s ar ann an fait an an an an an an an ann ann an an an a REGULAR MEETING - I. CALL TO ORDER - II.
+CITY AND BOROUGH OF SITKA ASSEMBLY CHAMBERS 330 Harbor Drive Sitka, AK (907)747-1811 Minutes - Final City and Borough Assembly Mayor Matthew Hunter Deputy Mayor Bob Potrzuski Vice-Deputy Mayor Steven Eisenbeisz Tristan Guevin, Kevin Knox Aaron Bean, and Aaron Swanson Interim Municipal Administrator: Phillip Messina Municipal Attorney: Brian Hanson Municipal Clerk: Sara Peterson Tuesday, July 11, 2017 6:00 PM Assembly Chambers REGULAR MEETING - I. CALL TO ORDER - II.
 FLAG SALUTE - III.
 ROLL CALL Present: 7 - Swanson, Eisenbeisz, Guevin, Potrzuski, Hunter, Knox, and Bean IV.
 CORRESPONDENCE/AGENDA CHANGES Assembly Member Bean requested budget items in Ordinance 17-23 be addressed individually.
-17-127 Reminders, Calendars and General Correspondence V. CEREMONIAL MATTERS 17-124 Service Award - Dorik Mechau (Library Commission) Mayor Hunter read a service award acknowledging Dorik Mechau for his years of service on the Library Commission. - VI.
-SPECIAL REPORTS: Government to Government, Municipal Boards/Commissions/Committees, Sitka Community Hospital, Municipal Departments, School District, Students and Guests (five minute time limit) - 17-123 Bags for Change Michelle Putz Members of the volunteer group, Bags for Change, spoke to the need for reducing the amount of plastic bags used in the community.
+17-127 Reminders, Calendars and General Correspondence V. CEREMONIAL MATTERS 17-124 Service Award - Dorik Mechau (Library Commission) Mayor Hunter read a service award acknowledging Dorik Mechau for his years of service on the Library Commission.
+VI.
+SPECIAL REPORTS: Government to Government, Municipal Boards/Commissions/Committees, Sitka Community Hospital, Municipal Departments, School District, Students and Guests (five minute time limit) 17-123 Bags for Change - Michelle Putz Members of the volunteer group, Bags for Change, spoke to the need for reducing the amount of plastic bags used in the community.
 Group members wished to see local legislation developed implementing a fee on each plastic bag with 50% of the fees generated being used to fund the Sitka School District and 50% used to stabilize residential electric rates.
 VII.
 PERSONS TO BE HEARD Iris Nash stated she was leaving Sitka to deliver her baby.
 She expressed frustration in the lack of continuity regarding providers while in Sitka.
 VIII.
 REPORTS a.
 Mayor, b.
 Administrator, c.
 Attorney, d.
 Liaison Representatives, e.
 Clerk, f.
 Other Mayor - Hunter stated the Town Hall meeting scheduled for July 17th had been postponed.
 He relayed a local business owner had approached the City about buying Sitka Community Hospital.
 Hunter felt it was best to postpone the Town Hall meeting to allow the Assembly time to revisit the process and gather more information.
 Hunter clarified the Sitka Community Hospital worksession scheduled for July 13th and special Assembly meeting set for July 18th would still be held.
 Attorney - Hanson noted he would be conducting Legal Assistant interviews at the end of July.
 Clerk - Peterson reviewed vacancies on City Boards and stated the candidate filing dates for the Municipal Election.
 Liaisons - Potrzuski noted the Local Emergency Planning Commission had recessed for the summer.
 IX.
 CONSENT AGENDA A motion was made by Guevin that the Consent Agenda consisting of items A, B & E be APPROVED.
-The motion PASSED by the following vote. - Yes: 7 Swanson, Eisenbeisz, Guevin, Potrzuski, Hunter, Knox, and Bean - A 17-121 Approve the minutes of the June 27 Assembly meeting This item was APPROVED ON THE CONSENT AGENDA.
+The motion PASSED by the following vote.
+Yes: 7 - Swanson, Eisenbeisz, Guevin, Potrzuski, Hunter, Knox, and Bean A 17-121 Approve the minutes of the June 27 Assembly meeting This item was APPROVED ON THE CONSENT AGENDA.

-B 17-125 Approve a liquor license ownership transfer and restaurant designation permit for Beak LLC dba Beak Restaurant at 2 Lincoln Street Suite 1A This item was APPROVED ON THE CONSENT AGENDA.
+Approve a liquor license ownership transfer and restaurant designation permit for Beak LLC dba Beak Restaurant at 2 Lincoln Street Suite 1A This item was APPROVED ON THE CONSENT AGENDA.